 What You Can Invest in Through an LLC

-- Stocks, exchange traded funds (ETFs) and mutual funds
+Stocks, exchange-traded funds (ETFs), and mutual funds

-- Bonds, certificates of deposit (CDs) and other fixed-income instruments
+Bonds, certificates of deposit (CDs), and other fixed-income instruments

-- Real estate and development
+Real estate and development

-- Ownership of other businesses and entities
+Ownership of other businesses and entities

-Note that LLCs cannot typically be used to hold investments in 401(K), IRA, ROTH or other retirement plans or vehicles.
+Note that LLCs cannot typically be used to hold investments in 401(K), IRA, ROTH, or other retirement plans or vehicles.

 LLC Operating Agreement: Why It Matters for Investing

-For a standard LLC, an Operating Agreement would cover areas like voting, compensation, accounting practices, selling or leaving the business, dispute resolution, bringing other people into the business and similar areas.
+For a standard LLC, an Operating Agreement would cover areas like voting, compensation, accounting practices, selling or leaving the business, dispute resolution, bringing other people into the business, and similar areas.

 For an investment LLC, the Operating Agreement will still contain all of these areas, but it can also go a step further.
 It can define various aspects of how members of the LLC (and the LLC itself) fund and makes investments.
 For example, an Operating Agreement could lay out:

-- How much money each member is required to put into the LLC each month for the purpose of investing
+How much money each member is required to put into the LLC each month for the purpose of investing

-The mix of investments and type of portfolio that the LLC will hold, including the relative weight of stocks, bonds, ETFs, mutual funds, real estate and other areas
+The mix of investments and type of portfolio that the LLC will hold, including the relative weight of stocks, bonds, ETFs, mutual funds, real estate, and other areas

-- How and when to rebalance the LLC portfolio and holdings
+How and when to rebalance the LLC portfolio and holdings

-- Criteria for buying and selling financial assets
+Criteria for buying and selling financial assets

-- Restrictions on investing in certain types of assets
+Restrictions on investing in certain types of assets

-- How gains and losses from investments will be allocated to LLC members and owners
+How gains and losses from investments will be allocated to LLC members and owners

-- Research and other criteria for selecting new assets for investment
+Research and other criteria for selecting new assets for investment

-- What happens to a member's investments if they decide to leave the LLC
+What happens to a member's investments if they decide to leave the LLC

-- Reporting on the returns, gains and losses of investments
+Reporting on the returns, gains, and losses of investments

-An Operating Agreement is ideal because it means everyone is working under a common set of rules, regulations and standards when it comes to investing.
+An Operating Agreement is ideal because it means everyone is working under a common set of rules, regulations, and standards when it comes to investing.
 The agreement removes ambiguity and reduces the likelihood of misunderstanding or future problems with investing.

 Working With Providers That Allow LLCs to Invest

 Not every financial provider or asset type is right for an LLC — you will want to seek out financial providers that allow LLC investing.
-Most major brokerages do allow LLCs to buy and sell investments, though you will typically need to share your Operating Agreement with them.
+Most major brokerages allow LLCs to buy and sell investments, though you will typically need to share your Operating Agreement with them.

-Check brokerages like Fidelity, TD Ameritrade, Charles Schwab or Vanguard to see what their requirements are for investing via an LLC.
+Check brokerages like Fidelity, TD Ameritrade, Charles Schwab, or Vanguard to see what their requirements are for investing via an LLC.